ltc-1982/Elk-Project-2020/README.md

 ## Elk Configuration
 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...

-TODO: What is the main advantage of automating configuration with Ansible?
+No configuration was performed manually, which is advantageous because instead of manually logging into a machine and issuing commands like apt get, or editing configuration files youself, you can use Ansible.
+This drastically reduces the potential for human error and simplifies the process of configuring potentially thousands of machines identically all at once.

 The playbook implements the following tasks: